UT-HCRL/LEGATO/docs/usage.md

 ```
 Here, you must specify the path to the pre-trained checkpoint as `PATH_TO_CHECKPOINT`.
 The task must be specified as `TASK` and can be one of the following: `lid` (Closing the lid), `cup` (Cup shelving), or `ladle` (Ladle reorganization).
 The deployment embodiment, `ROBOT`, can be specified as one of the following: `abstract`, `panda`, `spot`, `google`, or `gr1`.

-## Use Docker container for evaluation
+## Using Docker Container for Evaluation
 0. Place your check point (pth) file on the root of this project
 1. Build a container `docker build -t legato .`
 2. Install nvidia container toolkit to use host's GPU